November 2020

 The story behind the Freston Road mural

-Linett Kamala is an interdisciplinary artist with a passion for enriching the lives of others through art, well-being and education as demonstrated through her collaborations on creative projects with numerous organisations spanning over 30 years.
+Linett Kamala is an interdisciplinary artist with a passion for enriching the lives of others through art, well-being and education as demonstrated by collaborations on creative projects with numerous organisations spanning over 30 years.
 Kamala refers to her mainly monochrome expressive text based art pieces as ‘freestyle calligraffiti’, drawing inspiration from calligraphy, Carnival culture, graffiti, music and abstract expressionism.
+Her personal educational journey links with the life stories of others to form the basis for much of her work.
+Kamala is Director of Lin Kam Art, a company which seeks to enrich lives through Art and education via happenings, experiences and programmes, Board Director for the Notting Hill Carnival, President of University of the Arts London Alumni of Colour Association and Member of Somerset House Exchange.

 ND: The mural on Freston Road is a powerful piece of art that uses the legacy of Frestonia to highlight struggles that face the Black community today.
 How did you first become familiar with Frestonia and what part of it inspired the concept?

 Bolanle Tajudeen: The Mural was commissioned by Kensington and Chelsea Art Week and in the brief they mentioned Frestonia.
-After doing more research I was amazed by how a group of squatters came together to create a community that loved each other like a family and wanted to resist the government's attempt in destabilising their community.
+After doing more research I was amazed by how a group of squatters came together to create a community that loved each other like a family and wanted to resist the government’s attempt in destabilising their community.
 In creating the state, Frestonians used visual symbols such as visas, postal stamps and a centred sunflower on a green flag which were all designed to give the inhabitants and visitors signifiers of the new territory.
 What the Frestonians did was create a safe state for themselves and this is what inspired the Mural.
+The artists and I wanted to explore what a safe state would be like for Black women, children, men, non-binary black people, trans Black people, disabled Black people.
+On a few of the mural panels you can see a Black Lives Matter Visa stamp which states “Reparations not Repatriations”.

 Azarra Amoy: The mural has different elements throughout that have been inspired by Frestonia.
 The stamps draw inspiration from Frestonia stamps but for the Mural we have featured people who are doing important work for the community or those whose story has had an impact and created change.
 On the Mural, we also included mirrors so that individuals can become a part of the artwork and also encourage them to become the change they wish to see.
 Then we have the Calli style writing that features quotes and positive messages, and figurative elements that bring awareness of the struggle the youth are under as well uplifting quotes.

-ND: The Mural is wonderfully vibrant and eye-catching, drawing passers-by to pay attention and pass on a strong and poignant message - can you tell us a little more about the creation process ?
+ND: The Mural is wonderfully vibrant and eye-catching, drawing passers-by to pay attention and pass on a strong and poignant message – can you tell us a little more about the creation process?

 Azarra Amoy: Linett and I both created three designs that were put up for public vote.
 Each design had a message that represented the history of London and the Black community for example, the Windrush Generation.
 The ‘We Are One Family #BLM’ design won by a landslide.
 This also makes the message even more powerful because it was chosen by the community, about the community.